ShonP40/Car-Assistant/README.md

 - Automatically update the ESP's clock
 - MQTT connection
 - SD card support through an FTP server (set your connection mode to `Active (PORT)`)
+- Broadcast a Bluetooth iBeacon (to detect which phones are in the car, by using the `iBeacon Scanner` sensor in the Home Assistant app)
 - Dynamic CPU frequency scaling
 - Report battery status (percentage, voltage, USB charging, solar charging & discharging)
 - Report network details